pubuyun/Notes/Biology/Enzymes.md

 > lose its shape
 > denatured
-> active site is no longer complementary
+> active site is *no longer complementary*
-> enzyme-substrate complexes cannot for
+> enzyme-substrate complexes cannot form